Project-Platypus/J3/README.md

 ## Usage

 J3 is a Java application built using JavaFX.
 We recommend installing a version of Java with JavaFX built-in, such as [Zulu](https://www.azul.com/downloads).
-Pick `JDK FX" under the Java Package filter.
+Pick `JDK FX` under the Java Package filter.
 Java 17 or newer is required.

 ### Running from Source